Simani: Later years

-Simani gave up touring in 1997 but still worked toward the advancement of traditional Newfoundland music with Davidge and Savory releasing individual recording projects.
+Simani gave up touring in 1997.
+However, Davidge and Savory still worked toward the advancement of traditional Newfoundland music, with both men recording projects individually.
 On March 16, 2010, Savory died after battling a lengthy illness.
-Despite the deterioration of his health, Savory spent the last few months of his life working in the music industry in Newfoundland that he ever so redefined.
+Despite the deterioration of his health, Savory spent the last few months of his life working in the music industry in Newfoundland that he helped redefine.

 Prior to his death, Savory would help aspiring artists with their recording experience at his state of the art recording facility in Belleoram.

 Davidge was later the owner and operator of a cassette tape and CD-ROM duplication facility at English Harbour West, just eight kilometers from Belleoram.
 Davidge was elected to the Memorial University Board of Regents as an alumni representative in 2017.